Oriol Alamany: "I have photographed many places that no longer exist."

 You've worked a lot in the desert and the Arctic.
 Why?

 — They are primeval, open spaces, with very good lighting, especially at dawn and at night.
 I greatly admire my colleagues who take photos in the jungle, because they are very enclosed spaces where the light is often dire and there is a lot of vegetation.
-In the desert, there are fewer animals, but they are easier to see.
+In the desert, there are fewer animals, but those that are there are easier to see.
 Ultimately, there are fewer wild places in the world than people think.
 And I've also seen remote areas, in Africa, for example, where the land has been destroyed; there are hardly any animals because people are starving and poaching is widespread.

 How much time do you spend at home and how much time do you spend traveling?